 Pine Labs Launches Paper POS, a Merged QR Product to Accept Payments via UPI and Bharat QR Apps

 "We, at Pine Labs, are constantly striving to develop innovative technology solutions to cater to the requirements of our diverse merchant base and their customers.
-Paper POS is our latest innovation, and will accelerate the growth of electronic payments acceptance in the country.
-It will not only be a one-stop solution for acceptance of all payments through UPI and Bharat QR, it will also save transaction cost," said Venkat Paruchuri, Chief Product Officer, Pine Labs.
+Paper POS is our latest innovation and will accelerate the growth of electronic payment acceptance in the country.
+It will not only be a one-stop solution for acceptance of all payments through UPI and Bharat QR, but it will also save transaction cost," said Venkat Paruchuri, Chief Product Officer, Pine Labs.

 The steps for accepting payments using Paper POS are simple.
 To begin with, the customer scans the QR on Pine Labs Paper POS using any UPI / Bharat QR app.
 The customer will then enter the amount on his app.
-In the third step, the customer will enter UPI/ Bharat QR credentials on the app to authorise the transaction.
-Upon successful confirmation, the merchants with Pine Labs POS terminals can print the chargeslip for Paper POS transactions.
+In the third step, the customer will enter UPI/ Bharat QR credentials on the app to authorize the transaction.
+Upon successful confirmation, the merchants with Pine Labs POS terminals can print the charge slip for Paper POS transactions.

 Download The Devdiscourse News App for Latest News.